 Auto-installers will make your life much easier.
 If you use WordPress, you likely know the difficulty of installing WordPress manually.
-From extracting the zip file to setting up the database connection takes up to an hour to complete without an auto-installer.
+From extracting the zip file to set up the database connection takes up to an hour to complete without an auto-installer.

 With an auto-installer, setting up WordPress becomes completely automated.
 Everything is done from your web host’s control panel, and it takes no more than a minute from beginning to end.

-With an auto-installer like softaculous, you can install over 400 applications on your server with one click.
-It is good practice to check if a hosting company provides an autoinstaller.
+With an auto-installer like Softaculous, you can install over 400 applications on your server with one click.
+It is good practice to check if a hosting company provides an auto-installer.

 Tip: It is even better if the hosting company has pre-installed WordPress at signup.